dlejeune/sd-utils/README.md

 ## Installation

 I use uv for installation.
+You'll need to [install that first](https://docs.astral.sh/uv/).
 Life is too short to do anything otherwise:

 ```
 uv tool install git+https://github.com/dlejeune/sd-utils